Let me make one thing clear right away.

 Adding CO2 To Grow Tent: Final Thoughts

 As mentioned in the beginning, we usually recommend beginners wait a few grows to add CO2 to their grow tent.
-Just focus on getting the basics right for now.
+Just focus on getting the basic beginning grow tent setup right for now.

 Growing marijuana is complicated enough as it is.
 Make sure you are able to successfully grow weed plants all the way to a bountiful harvest, before you begin doing things like adding CO2.